Do Fiberglass Pools Get Algae?

 1. Maintain Proper Water Chemistry: Regularly test and adjust the pool’s pH, chlorine, and alkalinity levels.
 Maintaining balanced water chemistry is the first line of defense against algae.

-• Tip: For affordable fiberglass pools in Washington DC, using a reliable pool test kit and maintaining a consistent chemical balance is essential.
+- Tip: For affordable DIY fiberglass pools, using a reliable pool test kit and maintaining a consistent chemical balance is essential.

 2. Ensure Good Circulation: Run the pool pump for at least 8-12 hours a day to ensure adequate water circulation, especially during the swimming season.

-• Tip: For the best fiberglass pool shells in Washington DC, investing in a variable-speed pump can improve circulation and energy efficiency.
+- Tip: For the best fiberglass pool shells, investing in a variable-speed pump can improve circulation and energy efficiency.

 3. Regular Cleaning: Skim the pool daily, brush the walls and floor weekly, and vacuum regularly to remove any potential algae spores and organic debris.

-• Tip: For luxury fiberglass pools in Northern Virginia, a robotic pool cleaner can automate this process and ensure thorough cleaning.
+- Tip: For luxury fiberglass pools, a robotic pool cleaner can automate this process and ensure thorough cleaning.

 4. Use Algaecides: Algaecides can be used as a preventive measure to inhibit algae growth.
 Follow the manufacturer’s instructions for safe and effective use.

-• Tip: For DC fiberglass pools, using a quality algaecide as part of regular maintenance helps keep algae under control.
+- Tip: For fiberglass pools, using a quality algaecide as part of regular maintenance helps keep algae under control.

 5. Shock the Pool: Regularly shocking the pool with a higher dose of chlorine helps kill any algae spores present and keeps the water clear.

-• Tip: For custom fiberglass pools DC, shocking the pool once a week during peak season is a good practice.
+- Tip: For custom fiberglass pools, shocking the pool once a week during peak season is a good practice.

 Treating Algae in Fiberglass Pools